 Stick figures are awesome.
 They are easy to draw.
-Besides a circle and 5 lines isn’t supposed to look like an actual person.
-It’s just supposed to be a symbol that represents a person.
+Besides a circle and 5 lines shouldn’t look like an actual person.
+It’s just a symbol that represents a person.

 The fun part about stick figures is that you can make them do things.
 They can smile or frown.
 You can draw the letter V for eyebrows and make one angry.
 Add an exclamation point or question mark over his head and he gets even more animated.